 If the receiver loses transmitter communication, the failsafe will activate.
 When activated, failsafe moves the throttle channel to its preset failsafe position (low throttle) that was set during binding.
-All other channels move to actively level the aircraft in flight.
+All other channels move to actively level the aircraft in a descending turn.